 Oven Braised Snapper with Puttanesca

-This oven braised snapper with Puttanesca is a wonderful dish for fish lovers.
+This oven-braised snapper with Puttanesca is a wonderful dish for fish lovers.
 I have blogged about Puttanesca already, but this version is a little different and not served with pasta.
-I found this lovely recipe in Fine Cooking, and adapted it slightly, but the original one can be seen here.
-As many know, Spaghetti alla puttanesca in an iconic Italian pasta dish that originated in Naples in the mid-20th century.
+I found this lovely recipe in Fine Cooking and adapted it slightly, but the original one can be seen here.
+As many know, Spaghetti alla puttanesca is an iconic Italian pasta dish that originated in Naples in the mid-20th century.
 Puttanesca, a sauce made with tomatoes, olive oil, olives, anchovies, chili peppers, capers, and garlic is traditionally served over vermicelli or spaghetti pasta.
 But this lovely pasta sauce, with bold flavors, also makes a fantastic accompaniment to fish.
 So, if you’re a fish fan who is also mindful of the amount of carbs you consume, this simple dish is perfect for you.

 Red Snapper